erwinpasia/ERP_Agentic_Systems_Projects/5-Day Gen AI Intensive Course 2025 - Kaggle_and_Google/README.md

 ![pl](https://github.com/erwinpasia/ERP_Agentic_Systems_Projects/blob/main/5-Day%20Gen%20AI%20Intensive%20Course%202025%20-%20Kaggle_and_Google/assets/asset_pic1.jpeg)

-A comprehensive documentation of the organizers, contributors, and structure of Google and Kaggle's record-breaking Generative AI Intensive Course.

 ## Overview

 The **5-Day Gen AI Intensive Course** was a collaborative effort between **Google**, **Kaggle**, and **Google DeepMind** that achieved remarkable success, attracting over **280,000 participants** and earning a **Guinness World Record** for the largest attendance at a virtual AI conference in one week.